MMedSci Advanced Neonatal Nurse Practitioner (NURT96)

-During the course students will be actively involved in reflective professional conversations about clinical practice in workshops driven by real clinical scenarios complimenting clinical teaching and skill acquisition at the cot side.
-This approach will contribute to establishing critical thinking and mastery of broader contemporary knowledge, skills and attributes commensurate with their developing ANNP role.
-A combination of theory and practice that encourages critical thinking, analysis and self awareness will prepare the students for working across traditional boundaries and learning how to deal with uncertainty that is inherent within an advanced neonatal nurse practitioner role.
+During the course students will be actively involved in reflective professional conversations about clinical practice in workshops driven by real clinical scenarios complimenting clinical teaching and skill acquisition at the patients side.
+This approach will contribute to establishing critical thinking and mastery of broader contemporary knowledge, skills and attributes commensurate with their developing APNP role.
+A combination of theory and practice that encourages critical thinking, analysis and self awareness will prepare the students for working across traditional boundaries and learning how to deal with uncertainty that is inherent within the four pillars of advanced practice.

 Overview of content

-The annual tuition fee for 'home' self funding or sponsored students for the academic year 2017/18 is £2,830 and for the academic year 2018/19 is £3,033.
+The annual tuition fee for 'home' self funding or sponsored students for the academic year 2019/20 is £3,333.
 LBR funding may be available, subject to eligibility and availability.
 Please refer to our funding pages for further information.

 Important: HEYH Multi professional advanced clinical practitioner funding